Climb Monte Rosa (4554m)

 Hiking

 You're not quite finished with your summiting exploits – there's still time to bag one more, as you climb the Vincent Pyramid at 4215m.
 Leave the hut at dawn and walk up the Lys Glacier directly to the summit.
 Depending on the group’s abilities, your guide might suggest continuing the climb to the Col du Lys (4250m), where there are stunning panoramic views over the Monte Rosa massif.
-Descend via the same route and return to Chamonix mid-afternoon for warm showers back at your hotel.
-Head out for dinner to toast an epic achievement.
+Descend via the same route and return to Chamonix mid-afternoon.
+Enjoy the evening with dinner at your hotel and celebrate your epic achievement.

 Day 5